enkidevs/curriculum/Android/Fundamentals/intro-to-android/tools-needed-to-use-android.md

 ---
 ## Content

-Tools Need to Use Android are:
+Tools Needed to Use Android are:

-* Android Studio
+* Android Studio used to build apps
-* JDK(Java Development Kit)
+* JDK(Java Development Kit) used to write Java programs
 * Android SDK

-After Android Studio launches:

-* Check for Updates in the Help menu.
+Install Additional Packages

+Some additional packages are needed in order to make it run properly.
+Below are the recommended ones, but you can always add additional packages or delete unnecessary ones later.

+* Open Android Studio.
+* On the Welcome menu, click on Configure.
+* Select SDK Manager.
-* Install additional packages.
-Click Configure on the Welcome menu and select SDK manager.
-The following
+* In the window that opens, select the following packages:
-* Sublime

-After launching Android Studio, select the check for updates option in the toolbar.
+* Tools - this should select all items in that category.
+* Android 4.4.2 (API 19).
-Additional packages are needed to be install for Android Studio.
-This can be done by opening up Android, click Configure on the Welcome menu.
-Select the SDK manager and select the following packages: Select all items under Tools.
-Select Android API 19.
-In the extras category, select Android Support Repository, Android Support Library, Google Repository, and Google USB Driver.
-Select Install Packages and Accept the License agreement.
+* In the Extras category: Android Support Repository, Android Support Library, Google Repository, and Google USB Driver.
+* Select Install Packages.
+* Accept License Agreement.

 ---
 ## Practice

-What IDE is preferred to use?
+What tool is used to build apps?
 ???

 * Android Studio